jfhinchcliffe/merchegg/README.md

 - ✔️ Use environmental variables to protect API keys etc.
 - ✔️ Implement a payment system for your product.
 - ❌ Your app must send transactional emails (eg. using Mailgun).
 (Ran out of time)
-- ❎ Your app should have an internal user messaging system. (works, but not pretty!)
+- ️✔️ Your app should have an internal user messaging system. (works, but not pretty!)
 - ✔️ Your app will have some type of searching, sorting and or filtering capability.
 - ✔️ Your app will have some type of file uploading capability (eg. images).
 - ✔️ Your app will have authentication (eg. Devise, must have full functionality in place).
-- ❎ Your app will have authorisation (users have restrictions on what they can see and edit). (basic implementation)
+- ❎ Your app will have authorisation (users have restrictions on what they can see and edit). (basic implementation where users can only edit what they own)
 - ❌ Your app will have an admin dashboard for the admin user to administrate the site.
 (Ran out of time to implement an overall admin dash.
 Been administrating through console)
 - ✔️ Document your application with a README that explains how to setup, configure and use your application.